rowlandcoping/cheese-and-beer/README.md

 - For the site to function, I needed to add a Procfile to the repo containing the command to start the app (web: python app.py).
 - I already had an up-to-date requirements.txt file in my repository which I updated as I installed new dependencies.
 This was a product of developing my project using a virtual environment in VS Code.
-- In order to serve my static files I decided to use WhiteNoise, in order to avoid dependence on AWS or incurring charges, for simplicity, and also because my media files are all stored in Cloudinary so nothing more was necessary.
+- In order to serve my static files I decided to use WhiteNoise, in order to avoid dependence on AWS or incurring charges.
+Because my media files are all stored in Cloudinary simply serving static files as efficiently as possible is my priority.
 - I added a runtime.txt file to the repo containing the Python version used for this project (python-3.10.12).
 I upgraded this version on Heroku to 3.10.14 to implement a security upgrade.
 Interestingly my Linux Distro (Mint) still serves 3.10.12 as the latest version as of when I began work on this project.

-Deploying with Whitenoise:
+Deploying with WhiteNoise:

 In order to deploy with WhiteNoise I did the following: